 Where there’s food restriction, there’s almost always a loss of control

 It’s one of the many lessons I’ve learnt professionally as an accredited dietitian, and personally as a former binge eater.
-The lessons have inspired me to found my app Back to Basics and Keep It Real, an online program to end emotional and binge eating for good.
+The lessons have inspired me to found my app Back to Basics and Binge Free Academy, an online program to end emotional and binge eating for good.

 You see, I went on my first diet age 11 and was a dieting monogamous for pretty much a decade – faithful to deprivation and what I thought was self-control.
 It led to binge eating.